Interactive Pipelines#

 Functions as inputs#

 Quite often the data structure you want to explore in a pipeline, may itself be the outcome of another pipeline.
 It may for instance be a Pandas Dataframe created by extracting and transforming the output of a database or an API call, or it could be the dynamic output of some simulation or pre-processing.
-With hvplot.bind you can start with an arbitrary custom function that returns the data structure you want to explore and then bind that function’s argument to widgets.
-Then when those widgets change, the function will get called to get the updated output.
+You can wrap function calls with pn.rx

-To keep this example self-contained we’ll illustrate this process using a simple function that filters the earthquakes dataset by event type and returns a DataFrame.
+To keep this example self-contained, we’ll illustrate this process using a simple function that filters the earthquakes dataset by event type and returns a DataFrame.
 Of course, this function could include any computation that returns a DataFrame, including selecting data files on disk or making a query to a database.

 def input_function(event_type):